algbio/br-index-mems/README.md

 Linear-time String Indexing and Analysis in Small Space.
 ACM Trans.
 Algorithms 16(2): 17:1-17:54 (2020)

 MEM finding on EFGs is described in
 - Nicola Rizzo, Manuel Cáceres, Veli Mäkinen: Finding Maximal Exact Matches in Graphs.
-Submitted manuscript.
+In Proc.
+WABI 2023, LIPIcs 273, Schloss Dagstuhl - Leibniz-Zentrum für Informatik, 10:1-10:17, 2023.
 - Current version implements only MEM finding on paths of length at most 3 nodes, so if k>min_{paths P of 3 nodes} |label(P)|, some MEMs may not be reported